-‘Not handling the pandemic well’: Man fires at cops with AK-47 after refusing to wear a mask, police say
+‘Not handling the pandemic well’: Man fires at officers with AK-47 after refusing to wear a mask, police say

 “He just wasn’t dealing well with the loss of his job, the loss of his child, just not handling the pandemic well,” John Waldron told the Express-Times on Sunday, while noting those factors didn’t justify his violent conduct.
 “I think he was getting stretched too tight.”

-In recent weeks, police say that arguments over masks have led to the vicious beating of Trader Joes employees in New York, the fatal shooting of a Family Dollar store security guard in Michigan, and the shooting of a McDonald’s worker in Oklahoma.
+In recent weeks, police say arguments over masks have led to the vicious beating of Trader Joe’s employees in New York, the fatal shooting of a Family Dollar store security guard in Michigan, and the shooting of a McDonald’s worker in Oklahoma.
 That violence adds more challenges for retail stores and restaurants where workers are left to dictate mask rules that authorities often haven’t given police the option to enforce.

-Zaborowksi’s alleged crime spree started Friday morning at Cigars International in Bethlehem Township, where he adamantly argued that he didn’t have to wear a mask, even after a clerk offered to serve him curbside.
+Zaborowski’s alleged rampage started Friday morning at Cigars International in Bethlehem Township, where he adamantly argued he didn’t have to wear a mask, even after a clerk offered to serve him curbside.

-Instead, Zaborowski pulled out a sheet of paper to point out a line in Pennsylvania state law that he insisted proved that he didn’t have to wear a mask, a witness to the scene told WFMZ.
+Instead, Zaborowski pulled out a sheet of paper to point out a line in Pennsylvania state law that he insisted proved he didn’t have to wear a mask, a witness to the scene told WFMZ.
 In fact, Pennsylvania, which has had more than 113,000 cases of covid-19 and more than 7,200 deaths, made masks mandatory in most locations outside of the home starting July 1.

-“It was crazy,” said Tom Gallagher, who was shopping in the store at the time.
-“It’s a mask, you know.
+“It’s crazy,” said Tom Gallagher, who was shopping in the store at the time.
+“It’s the mask.
 The guy was obviously anti-mask.”

 After Zaborowski walked out without paying for his cigars, police say he fired his gun once in the air and twice at a clerk who confronted him outside.
 Multiple customers were also sitting outside the shop in the direction he fired.

 The next morning, police and state troopers were waiting to arrest Zaborowski outside his home in Slatington, Pa., when he hopped in a truck and drove off, police told the Express-Times.
-When they stopped him nearby, he jumped out of the vehicle and started firing at police with the AK-47 and a semiautomatic handgun.
+When they stopped him nearby, he jumped out of the vehicle and started firing at police with the AK-47 and a semiautomatic handgun, the Morning Call reported.

-“Both the Slatington Borough officer and troopers returned fire and struck Zaborowski,” Trooper Nathan Branosky said in a news release.
+“Both the Slatington Borough officer and troopers returned fire and struck Zaborowski,” State Trooper Nathan Branosky said in a news release.

 Zaborowski was hit in the buttocks and leg, Waldron said, and is expected to recover.

-“The fact that he got shot twice with non-life-threatening injures when he had an AK-47 and another handgun, Adam is very fortunate he ended up the way he did,” Waldron told the Express -Times.
+“The fact that he got shot twice with non-life-threatening injures when he had an AK-47 and another handgun, Adam is very fortunate he ended up the way he did,” Waldron told the Express-Times.

-He’s now charged with 22 counts including attempted homicide, aggravated assault, and robbery, police said, and is being held on $1 million bail.
+He is now charged with 22 counts including attempted homicide, aggravated assault and robbery, the Express-Times reported, and is being held on $1 million bail.